-The Board's Audit and Risk Committee, Remuneration and Human Resources Committee and Safety and Sustainability Committee undertook a review of their performance against their annual objectives during the 2017 financial year.
-As appropriate, the Board may also provide feedback from time to time as to the effectiveness with which it considers the Board Committees assist the Board in the discharge of its functions.
-The first review of the performance of the Nominations Committee, which was established during the 2017 financial year, will be held in 2018.
+The Board's Audit and Risk Committee, Remuneration and Human Resources Committee and Safety and Sustainability Committee undertook a review of their performance against their annual objectives during the 2018 financial year.
+A review of the performance of the Nominations Committee took place in November 2018.
+As appropriate, the Board may also provide feedback from time to time on the effectiveness with which it considers the Board Committees assist the Board in the discharge of its functions.